rohitjoshi/net-utils/README.md

         pool.release(conn);
     }

-Here is above example used in multi-threded enviornment
+Here is above example used in multi-threded environment

     extern crate "net-utils" as utils;
     use std::default::Default;
     use std::sync::{ Arc, Mutex };